-10. Other imanetial nationees

-Financial liabilities at fair value through profit or loss Foreign currency forward contracts 2

-10101gii 04114110) 1011141110

-Other financial liabilities at amortised cost Salaries and bonus payable Other expenses payable 197 - 197 197 112 11 123 125
+Other financial liabilities at amortised cost

+Salaries and bonus payable 197

+- 197

 14. Other current liabilities

-Statutory dues payable 125 45
+Statutory dues payable 155 125

-125 45
+155 125

-Notes to the Ind AS financial statements for the year ended March 31, 2019
+Notes to the Ind AS financial statements for the year ended March 31, 2020

-For the year ended March 31, 2019 For the year ended March 31, 2018
+Particulars Year ended Year ended March 31, 2020 March 31, 2019

 15. Income taxes

-Income tax expense in the statement of profit and loss and other comprehensive income comprises: :
+Income tax expense in the statement of profit and loss and other comprehensive income comprises:

 Profit and loss section

-Current taxes 99 221
+Current taxes 120 99

-Deferred taxes Total 17 116 (90) 131
+Deferred taxes 113 17

+Total 233 116

-Other comprehensive income Deferred tax charge/(credit) on re-measurement of defined benefit plan (a) (3)
+Other comprehensive income

+Deferred tax charge/(credit) on re-measurement of defined benefit plan ^(a) (2) -

-Total (3)
+Total (2) -

-A reconciliation of the income tax provision to the amount computed by applying the statutory summarized below: income tax rate to the incom e before income taxes is
+A reconciliation of the income tax provision to the amount computed by applying the statutory income tax rate to the income before income taxes is summarized below:

-Profit before income taxes 406 (6,852)

-Statutory income tax rate 27.82% 33.06%

-Tax expense as per statutory income tax rate Non-deductible expenses for tax purposes 113 (2,266) 2,397

-Income tax expense 116 131
+Profit before income taxes (200) 406 Statutory income tax rate 27.82% 27.82% Tax expense as per statutory income tax rate (56) 113 Deferred Tax for earlier reversed during the year 111 - Tax on Non-deductible expenses for tax purposes 178 3 Income tax expense 233 116

-The following table provides the details of income tax assets and income tax liabilities as at March
+The following table provides the details of income tax assets and income tax liabilities as at March 31, 2020 and March 31, 2019:

-As at March 31, 2019 As at March 31, 2018
+As at As at

-Non-current March 31, 2017 March 31, 2010
+March 31, 2020 March 31, 2019

+Non-current

-Income tax assets (net) (includes tax paid under protest) 332 332
+Income tax assets (net) (includes tax paid under protest) 849 332

-332 332
+849 332

-Current (400)
+Current

-Provision for income tax (net of advance taxes) (327) (438) (438)
+Provision for income tax (net of advance taxes) 447 327

-(321) (430)
+447 327

-The movement in the current income tax liability is as follows: Eastha waas andad For the week and od
+The movement in the current income tax liability is as follows:

+Year ended Year ended

-For the year ended March 31, 2019 For the year ended March 31, 2018
+March 31, 2020 March 31, 2019

-Net current income tax liability at the beginning of the year (438) (446)
+Net current income tax liability at the beginning of the year 327 438

-Income tax paid 232 256
+Income tax paid - (232)

-Current income tax expense Interest on income tax (99) (22) (221) (27)
+Current income tax expense 125 99

+Interest on income tax (5) 22

-Net current income tax liability at the end of the year (327) (438)
+Net current income tax liability at the end of the year 447 327

 The tax effects of significant temporary differences that resulted in deferred income tax assets and liabilities are as follows:

-As at As at

-March 31, 2019 March 31, 2018
+As at March 31, 2020 As at March 31, 2019

-Deferred tax assets Impact of difference between tax depreciation and depreciation/amortization charged for the
+Deferred tax assets

+Impact of difference between tax depreciation and depreciation/amortization

-financial reporting 41 50
+charged for the financial reporting - 41

-Provision for employee benefits 23 15
+Provision for employee benefits - 23

-Others 47 63
+Others 47

-444 400
+- 111

-Based on the level of historical taxable income and projections for future taxable income over the periods in which the deferred income tax assets are deductible, management believes that the Company will realize the benefits of those temporary differences.
+Refer note 34, based on the level of historical taxable income and projections for future taxable income over the periods in which the deferred income tax assets are deductible, management believes that the Company will not be able to realize the benefits of those temporary differences.
+Accordingly, the entire deferred tax recognised upto year ended 31st March 2019, has been reversed in the books during the current year.